 Gardening has a multitude of physical and psychological benefits – and spending time nurturing plant life is a fun and relaxing way to spend a few hours.
 So, you could use your extra time to grow your own garden.

-The beauty of gardening is that it comes in many forms: you can grow your own organic veg, bring a beautiful flower garden to life, or even turn your home into an exotic jungle.
+The beauty of gardening is that it comes in many forms: you can grow organic veg, bring a beautiful flower garden to life, or even turn your home into an exotic jungle.

 If you don’t have a garden, there are still many plants that grow happily in pots on balconies or windowsills.
-Or, if you’d like more space, you might want to think about getting an allotment.
 For more creative ways to make the most of your space, check out our article; 9 tips for gardening in small spaces.

 3. Travel far and wide

-It’s important to remember that you don’t need a lot of money to travel.
+It’s important to remember that you don’t need lots of money to travel.
 There are many ways to travel cheaply, and there are even ways you can travel for free.

 4. Explore your own corner of the world

-You don’t even need to spend a night away from home; you can hop in the car or on a train (or on your bike!) and head somewhere about an hour away from you for a day of adventure.
+You don’t even need to spend a night away from home; you can hop in the car or on a train (or on your bike!) and head somewhere for a day of adventure.

-You can also become a tourist in your own town, visiting popular sites and attractions and seeing your local area from a whole new perspective.
+You can also become a tourist in your own town, visiting popular attractions and seeing your local area from a whole new perspective.

 For ideas on lovely places to visit in the UK, head over to the travel section of our website.